Monroe Park is one of Richmond’s most culturally, historically and environmentally significant public spaces.

-The park also serves as the front door to the newly renovated Altria Theater and will be a block away from VCU’s planned Institute of Contemporary Art.
+The park also serves as the front door to the newly renovated Altria Theater and will be a block away from VCU’s Institute of Contemporary Art.

 2003, City Councilman, Bill Pantele appointed the following individuals to serve on the Monroe Park Advisory Council:

 - Dave Clinger, West Franklin Street & Historian

 - Patricia R. Daniels, West Main Street & Dept. PRCF Foundation

 - Alice Massie, Monument Avenue & Garden Clubs

 - Larry Miller, Dept. Parks Recreation & Community Facilities